 An August 2020 Harvard Business School article offers several ways to support COVID-weary employees, which you can either recommend or implement, depending on the extent of your role.
 These interventions “can improve conditions for employees,” and include:

-Building an inclusive brand is essential for attracting top talent and increasing your revenue.
-In fact, one study by Boston Consulting Group found companies with more diverse management teams have a bottom line 19% higher on average.
+When you build a better employer brand, it needs to be inclusive to attract top talent and increase your revenue.
+In fact, one study by the Boston Consulting Group found companies with more diverse management teams have a bottom line 19% higher on average.
 That’s because diversity spans a host of differences including, racial, socioeconomic, ethnic, sexual, geographic, and life experience differences.
 Naturally, this leads to diversity of ideas, minds, and approaches in teams, which ultimately results in better problem solving and greater innovation.

 Creating a work environment that embraces people of all backgrounds is the best way to create an inclusive brand.
 It’s important to hire diverse team members and implement diversity-friendly policies without pigeonholing individuals.
-So, avoid assigning employees specific roles or tasks solely based on their gender or background.
+Assigning employees specific roles or tasks solely based on their gender or background tends to create a negative effect.
 Instead, allow employees to use their unique strengths and skill sets to support the company’s goals – a positive contribution to employer branding.

 Your employees are the best and most trusted advocates of your brand — even more than CEOs and senior executives.
 For instance, when assessing credibility of various types of brand advocates, the Edelman Trust Barometer survey, “Brand trust in 2020,” found members of the public rated ‘a person like yourself’ just as highly as an ‘industry expert.’
-Therefore, it makes good sense for an employer to select a few valued and loyal employees to promote their company brand on their personal networks for a program of employee advocacy.
+Therefore, it makes good sense for an employer to select a few valued and loyal employees to help build a better employer brand on their personal networks for a program of employee advocacy.
 Companies with employee advocacy programs generate as much as 26% more revenue annually compared companies without these formal programs in place, statistics from Aberdeen Group show.

 When employees promote your brand positively on social media, you gain access to their follower base and reach even more people than you could alone.
 It’s a great way to publicize the positive goings on in your company, as well as demonstrate your brand values and workplace culture.
 Employees can be encouraged to participate in employee advocate programs by providing them with incentives and reward schemes to recognize their individual efforts.